Published by Nicholas McCullum on May 17th, 2017

 Main Street Capital Corporation (MAIN) is a fine example of this.
 This BDC has a current dividend yield of 6.2% – which makes it a member of the exclusive list of stocks with 5%+ dividend yields.

 Better yet, Main Street Capital Corporation pays monthly dividends (instead of quarterly like most investment vehicles).
-There are very few companies that pay monthly dividends, and MAIN is one of them.
+There are currently just 41 monthly dividend stocks, which you can access below:

 Main Street Capital Corporation’s high dividend yield and monthly payments make it a solid choice for income investors at the security level.
 But what about the strength of the underlying business?